BODY CORPORATE MANAGEMENT

 Certain functions must be carried out as a corporate body.

 Some of these include:

-Obtaining the services of an experienced Body Corporate Manager and a reliable Company, that is a member of Strata Community Australia, will assist you with these daily functions as well as guide and provide advice to ensure you comply with all the necessary requirements of the Community Management ACT 1997.
+It is critical to hire an experienced Body Corporate Manager and a reputable organisation that is a member of the Strata Community Association.
+This will aid you with these daily responsibilities as well as guide and advise you to ensure you comply with the Community Management Act 1997 obligations.

 The role of the Body Corporate Committee:

-A committee is chosen to by the owners to handle the day to day administration of the body corporate.
-There must be a committee of the body corporate for a community titles scheme.
+A committee is chosen by the owners to handle the day-to-day administration of the body corporate.
+All community titles schemes must have a committee.
 The committee is usually elected at the Annual General Meeting.

 The role of the Body Corporate Manager:

-The body corporate manager is generally engaged to carry out specific administrative tasks to ensure that the community titles scheme is administered in accordance with the Body Corporate and Community Management Act (Qld) 1997 and other applicable legislation.
-Their primary interest is to ensure that the scheme is efficiently managed on behalf of all owners.
+The body corporate manager is generally engaged to do particular administrative activities in order to ensure that the community titles scheme is run in line with the Body Corporate and Community Management Act (Qld) 1997 and other applicable legislation.
+Their major goal is to guarantee that the scheme is managed efficiently on behalf of all owners.

-Often a body corporate manager effectively works as the secretary of the body corporate committee.
-In consultation with the elected Chairperson, they will set dates for committee meetings, the annual general meeting, extraordinary meetings and in doing so prepare meeting papers such as agendas, minutes and financial reports.
+A body corporate manager is frequently the secretary of the body corporate committee.
+They will determine the dates for committee meetings, the annual general meeting, and exceptional meetings in collaboration with the chosen Chairperson, and will prepare meeting papers such as agendas, minutes, and financial reports.

-The body corporate manager will follow specific instructions issued by the body corporate committee.
+The body corporate manager will follow the body corporate committee's specific directions.
 In some instances, the body corporate committee may delegate some of its authority to the manager so that routine matters such as electricity bills can be paid by their due date.